 Design for Reliability

-This three day course provides an overview of practical aspects of reliability engineering methodology and unfolds ways to achieve highly reliable and cost-effective systems demanded by today’s market.
+This course provides an overview of practical aspects of reliability engineering methodology and unfolds ways to achieve highly reliable and cost-effective systems demanded by today’s market.

 Learning outcomesDemonstrate a wide knowledge and comprehensive understanding of reliability engineering principles.
 Course delegates will be able to critically evaluate design problems, and understand how to apply design for reliability principles.